quentinchen727/notes/head_first.md

         - Observable<class>: addObserver(Observer o); clearChanged(); countObservers();
                              deleteObserver(Object o); deleteObservers(); hasChanged();
                              notifyObservers(); notifyObservers(Object arg); setChanged()
-                setChanged() is protected and means it cann't be called in non-package non-subclass, which implies composition is not viable.
+                setChanged() is protected and means it cannot be called in non-package non-subclass, which implies composition is not viable.
     Observer pattern is heavily used in GUI frameworks and other places, including JavaBeans and RMI.